Different Types of Cultured Pearls – A Short Guide

 Tahitian Pearls

 Dark and mysterious, cultured Tahitian pearls have enthralled pearl and jewellery lovers alike.
-They come from the Pinctada Margaritifera saltwater mollusk which is successfully farmed in French Polynesia, Micronesia, the Cook Islands, and even on some pearl farms in Indonesia.
+They come from the Pinctada Margaritifera cumingii saltwater mollusk which is successfully farmed in French Polynesia, Micronesia, the Cook Islands, and even on some pearl farms in Indonesia.

 Although these pearls were being farmed on a small scale since the 1950s, cultured Tahitian pearls burst upon the jewellery stage in the mid 1970s when Salvador Assael, founder of Assael, introduced them to the US.
 Today, there are many successful producers of cultured Tahitian pearls including Robert Wan, a brand famous for its exceptional Tahitian pearls.